 Did a heavy hailstorm shatter your windshield?
 Did someone steal your car while you were at a concert?
 Did a tree branch fall on your parked car?

-Comprehensive coverage is often considered all vehicular repairs or replacements that are “other than collision.”
-Despite its name, it is not comprehensive of all types of auto insurance.
-Rather, it covers damages to the vehicle that are not caused by a direct collision in the control a driver.
+Comprehensive coverage generally covers repairs or replacement to your vehicle that are caused by events “other than collision.”
+Despite its name, it is not comprehensive of all types of damages.
+Rather, it can help cover damage to your vehicle that is not caused by a direct collision with another vehicle.

-It tends to be for those situations that are out of a motorist’s control—otherwise considered “acts of nature” or “acts of God.”
+This coverage tends to be for those situations that are out of a motorist’s control—in insurance speak, these are often referred to as “acts of nature” or “acts of God.”
 This can include:

 - Natural disasters: tornadoes, hurricanes, earthquakes, storms, hailstorms

 - Falling objects

 - Damage from direct impact with animals (not if you swerve to avoid an animal that then cause a collision)

 You’ll note it does not include collisions where the motorist had some sort of control over the accident; that would generally be covered under collision auto insurance.
 Think of it this way: collision is typically a human’s fault; comprehensive is typically nature’s (or luck’s) fault.
 Collision and comprehensive are sometimes packaged together by insurance companies and referred to as “full coverage.”